eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-placeholders.md

 {%raw%}{{ thing:name | fn:substring-before('-') | fn:default('fallback') | fn:upper() }}{%endraw%}
 ```

-The first expression in such a pipeline **must always** be a placeholder to start with, in the example above `thing:name`.
+Normally, the first expression in such a pipeline would be a placeholder to start with, in the example above `thing:name`.
-Followed are functions separated by the pipe (`|`) symbol - each function in the pipeline receives the value of the
+Functions could follow it separated by the pipe (`|`) symbol - each function in the pipeline receives the value of the
 previous expression (which may also be `empty`).
+A function in the beginning of a pipeline would get `empty` as its input.

 The function either contains no parameters or contains parameters which are either string constants or could also
 be placeholders again.